 If you place a halo of diamond around the center stone that is more yellow in color than the center diamond, it draws the attention away from the yellow in the center and gives off an illusion of being more white.

 This same technique works for side accenting diamonds as well.

 This technique is very similar to the previous “halo illusion” trick, but with a colored stone halo, you’ll be using the halo to distract from the center stone.

 The most popular ring style that this technique is the sapphire halo.
 We have a large collection of sapphire halo engagement rings.
 Some of the rings in the collection aren’t high color, but the sapphire halo is so vibrant and eye-drawing that the viewer focuses away from the center diamond.

-A good-quality L color diamond that weighs 1.00-carat and is VS2 clarity costs approximately $3,800 without the mounting.
-For contrast, a D color diamond with the same specifications will cost approximately $10,100.
+A good-quality L color diamond that weighs 1.00 carat and is VS2 clarity costs approximately $3,800 without the mounting.
+In contrast, a D color diamond with the same specifications will cost approximately $10,100.

 The complete variables in the price for an L Color Diamond would be too much for us to cover in this article, but here’s a breakdown of approximately how much you can expect to pay for an L color diamond that is VS2 Clarity.

 Please remember that this cost does not include the mounting.